Hallelujah (Leonard Cohen song): Other cover versions

 On 22 January 2010, American musicians Justin Timberlake, Matt Morris, and Charlie Sexton performed a live cover version of "Hallelujah" during the Hope for Haiti Now telethon in support of those affected by the 2010 Haiti earthquake.
 A recorded version was released the following day on the Hope for Haiti Now soundtrack album and reached a peak of number 13 on the Billboard Hot 100 chart.

 On 16 April 2010, the Edmonton Symphony Orchestra and the Richard Eaton Singers conducted by Jack Everly premiered a new arrangement for orchestra and chorus by Claude Lapalme.
 Also in 2010, the Maccabeats of Yeshiva University released Voices from the Heights, with an a cappella version of "Hallelujah" set to the Hebrew words of the Shabbat liturgical poem "Lecha Dodi".

+Canadian singer Kelley Mooney was asked by her parish priest to perform the song for Easter mass but she discovered the lyrics were inappropriate, so she wrote new lyrics about the crucifixion and resurrection of Jesus.
+In 2008, after two years of trying, she received permission from Cohen to perform the song with new lyrics.
+Her performance in 2010 with a children's choir received 1.4 million views on YouTube and also appeared on GodTube.
+Mooney released a CD, Tomorrow, in 2011 which included her version of "Hallelujah", and her version was number three on the Billboard Christian digital downloads chart in 2014, the same year the video reached 6.5 million views on GodTube as of Easter.

 Steven Page performed the song live at the state funeral of Canadian Opposition Leader Jack Layton on 27 August 2011.

 Raul Esparza performed the song live at the Kennedy Center's 11 September Memorial Concert on 8 September 2011.

+Sephira (also known as Sephira - The Irish Rock Violinists), the Irish sister violin duo, recorded and released a version of Leonard Cohen's "Hallelujah" in 2011 on their Starlight Christmas album, with the track later featured on their 2013 Eternity EP.
+Known for their synchronized violin performances and distinct Celtic sibling harmonies, Sephira's rendition of "Hallelujah" combines classical violin instrumentation with rich vocal harmonies, offering a unique interpretation of the iconic song.
+Their version has been performed for royalty at various special events and continues to resonate with audiences worldwide.

 In May 2012, Canada's Royal Winnipeg Ballet presented the World Premiere of The Doorway – Scenes from Leonard Cohen, created and choreographed by Jorden Morris – with "Hallelujah" performed by Allison Crowe (voice and piano) and ballerinas Sophia Lee and Jo-Ann Gudilin dancing alternate dates.

 On the 17 December 2012 episode of The Voice, the song was covered in tribute to the victims of the Sandy Hook Elementary School shooting by coaches Christina Aguilera, Adam Levine, Blake Shelton and Cee Lo Green.